Richard Ridyard

 Richard is a senior lecturer in law, and programme director, at Liverpool John Moores University.
 He heads the BA in Law, Business, and Management programme, which is a collaboration between the Business and Law Schools.
 And he is the research lead for the Business, Corporate, Financial and Technology Unit.

-Richard has presented widely, principally in the fields of financial regulation, company law, business management, organisational development, freedom of speech, media law, and AI.
+Richard’s principal research interests concern financial regulation, company law, corporate governance and business management.
+His other research interests include freedom of speech, climate policy, AI, and legal pedagogy.
+He has presented widely in these, and related, fields.
 This includes presentations at the University Association for Contemporary European Studies, Institute of Humane Studies, McKinsey & Company, the Social Legal Studies Association, and the Art of Management & Organisation conference as well as leading universities such as Oxford, King’s College London, Virginia, and Brock.
-Richard has also been interviewed by the media, such as on BBC Radio Merseyside, and BBC North West Tonight.
+Richard has also been interviewed by the media, such as BBC Radio Merseyside, BBC North West Today, and BBC North West Tonight.

 During his studies, Richard received many academic prizes and scholarships.
 Richard completed the Bachelor of Civil Law (BCL) at the University of Oxford, graduating in the top five of his cohort with a Distinction.
 His dissertation, supervised by Professor Paul Davies, was awarded a Charles Koch Foundation Dissertation Award.
 Richard also read law (LLB) at Liverpool John Moores University, graduating top of his year with a First, winning the Liverpool Law Society Prize.
 On the strength of his postgraduate dissertation and academic performance, he was subsequently awarded a Bernard Marcus Fellowship at the Institute of Humane Studies, George Mason University.